 About Zachary N. James

-Prior to joining the firm, Mr. James was a federal prosecutor in the Southern District of California.
-And prior to his service as a federal prosecutor, Mr. James was a state prosecutor and a trial attorney for the Department of Homeland Security, focusing on prosecuting human rights violations as a designated attorney with the Human Rights Law Section.
+Prior to joining the firm, Zach was a federal prosecutor in the Southern District of California.
+And prior to his service as a federal prosecutor, he was a state prosecutor and a trial attorney for the Department of Homeland Security, focusing on prosecuting human rights violations as a designated attorney with the Human Rights Law Section.
 He has investigated and tried high-profile human rights violations cases, major felony crimes, and homicide extradition proceedings.
 Additionally, he has presented more than 100 cases for indictment to federal grand juries, authored numerous appellate briefs, and argued before the United States Court of Appeals for the Ninth Circuit.

 - University of Miami School of Law, J.D., magna cum laude, 2004